-The idea is these little flavor powerhouses add a punch of vitamins, minerals and healthy fats to salads, yogurt, vegetables or whatever else you wish to sprinkle them over.
+The little flavor powerhouses add a punch of vitamins, minerals, and healthy fats to salads, yogurt, vegetables or whatever else you wish to sprinkle them over.
 Somehow, I don’t think cookies are exactly what the nutritionist who wrote the feature had in mind, but I’m good with it.
 Enjoy!

 - 2 to 5 tablespoons milk